Analytic proof: Structural proof theory

 However, it is possible to extend the inference rules of both calculi so that there are proofs that satisfy the condition but are not analytic.
 For example, a particularly tricky example of this is the analytic cut rule, used widely in the tableau method, which is a special case of the cut rule where the cut formula is a subformula of side formulae of the cut rule: a proof that contains an analytic cut is by virtue of that rule not analytic.

-Furthermore, structural proof theories that are not analogous to Gentzen's theories have other notions of analytic proof.
+Furthermore, proof calculi that are not analogous to Gentzen's calculi have other notions of analytic proof.
 For example, the calculus of structures organises its inference rules into pairs, called the up fragment and the down fragment, and an analytic proof is one that only contains the down fragment.